bjt123/ipdr_xdr_file_decoder/README.md

 Note that a key difference between the TM-Forum standard for IPDR-XDR files and the traditional python xdrlib library, is that the TM-Forum encoding standard does not quad-align / zero-pad the fields within an XDR file.
-As such, the xdrlib is not used in this project.
+As such, the xdrlib python library is not used for packing / unpacking XDR structures within this project.

 ## Limitations